lpsm-dev/gen/README.md

 </p>

 >
-> Gen is a GoLang CLI that automate your project startup
+> Gen is a GoLang CLI tool that automate your project startup
 >

 ## ➤ Menu